BA Degree Completion: Yeshiva and Seminary

 – Joseph Neuburger, BAIS ’18

-NOTE: FDU is moving all Yeshiva/Seminary fall classes to online delivery and postponing most large gatherings and events.
-As such, all classes are taking place online, either synchronously or asynchronously.
+NOTE: The expectation is that FDU Yeshiva/Seminary fall classes will be a mix of in-person and online delivery classes taking place either synchronously (ZOOM) or asynchronously.
 Please register for classes by filling out the registration form above, signing it, taking a picture or scanning it, and emailing it to firstname.lastname@example.org as soon as possible.
 Once you are registered, your instructors will get back to you with specifics on how to log on to your course.
 For advising, contact Dr. Francisco Parra at email@example.com

 Designed for busy students in the Orthodox Jewish community, the Yeshiva and Seminary Program at Fairleigh Dickinson University allows yeshiva and seminary students to transfer various credits and earn a bachelor of arts degree in less than 15 months.
 As a student in FDU’s Yeshiva Program for men or Seminary Program for women, you’ll complete your bachelor’s degree and achieve career success through exceptional academics, supportive professors and affordable tuition.
 The Yeshiva and Seminary Program has graduated hundreds of yeshiva and seminary students who have gone on to graduate and professional schools such as Harvard, Columbia, and Penn Law Schools, Johns Hopkins Medical School, the FDU Silberman College of Business MS in Accounting program, Rutgers Dental School, Wurzweiler and Touro Schools of Social Work, Wharton School of Business and various MBA Programs.
 Our students have also pursued various careers in business with their college degrees.